These potent Thyme Growing Tips will help you to grow and harvest this herb with the most flavorful leaves!

 - Common Thyme – This thyme is famous for its uses in seasoning meats and soups.
 It grows up to 6-10 inches tall with an 8-10 inches spread.

 Here are some of the best Japanese herbs you can grow!

-Thyme Growing Tips
+Super Thyme Growing Tips

 Tip: If you’re growing thyme in a hot climate, it’s better to avoid exposure to afternoon sunlight.

-Depending on the growth, you can feed it with half-strength, balanced liquid fertilizers like 10-10-10, every 6-8 weeks, depending on the growth.
+Depending on the growth, you can feed it with half-strength, balanced liquid fertilizers like 10-10-10 every 5-6 weeks.
 Keep in mind that it is not mandatory to fertilize thyme.

-Harvesting: To get the most flavors out of the leaves, harvest thyme just before it flowers.
-Clip it in the morning, after the dew has dried.
-The best part is, the more you’re going to harvest the plant, the more it will come back!
-Do not take more than 25-35 percent of the overall plant at one time.
+To get the most flavor, harvest thyme just before it flowers for the best flavor and taste.
+Clip it in the morning after the dew has dried.
+The best part is that the more you harvest the plant, the more it will come back!